 My mother introduced me to Peter Pan when I was six-years-old.
-I fell in love with the 1960 television production of Peter Pan starring Mary Martin.
-She would dig up the VHS and put it on for me and I’d watch it over again and again, until I was sure that the VCR would break from excessive rewinding.
-I remember being a kid and staying home from school, days spent on the couch with flat ginger ale and chicken soup from a Campbell’s can.
+I fell in love with the 1960 production of Peter Pan starring Mary Martin.
+She would dig up the VHS and put it on for me and I’d watch it over and over until I was sure that the VCR would break from excessive rewinding.
+I remember staying home from school, hours spent on the couch with flat ginger ale and chicken soup from a Campbell’s can.
 These are some of my happiest memories.

-Sometimes I like to be Xena, Warrior Princess when I’m climbing.
-I’m Meg Murry, who was stubborn and self-conscious, but a badass time traveling mathematician.
+When I’m climbing, I like to sometimes be Xena.
+I’m Meg Murry, who was stubborn and self-conscious, but a badass time-traveling mathematician.
 I’m Starbuck from Galactica, the cocky, anti-authoritarian, whiskey swigging fighter pilot.
-I’m all of the best things I saw in these fictional characters growing up, and then I’m me.
+I’m a little bit of each of these fictional characters, and I’m a little bit of me.

-And what happened is that being a part of Mikey’s adventure has made me realize how unique my own is.
+Simply being a part of Mikey’s life made me realize how unique my own is.
 What happens next is that you continue to love the world they leave with you.
-Every pitch I climb, every mountain I scale brings me a little bit closer to him, in a way.
-When he left, I promised him that I’d live a little bit extra for him, in little ways and in big ways.
-All of the days.
-And every day, you do things with more purpose.
+Every pitch I climbed, every mountain I moved up somehow brought me a little bit closer to him, in a strange way.
+When he died, I silently promised to try and live a little bit extra for him, in little ways and in big ways.
+I found myself doing things with more purpose, every day.